jugglinmike/command-the-command-line/src/material/scheduling/index.md

 The "day of week" and "day of month" specifiers are an exception. `cron` interprets the *union* of these values.
-In this example, "day of month" is 1 and "day of week" is 0. `cron` runs the job on every Sunday and on the first day of every month (and *not* on just Sundays which are also the first day of the month).
+In this example, "day of month" is 1 and "day of week" is 0. `cron` runs the job on the first day in January and on every Sunday in January (and *not* on just Sundays which are also the first day of January).